INTO-CPS-Association/DTaaS/docs/admin/trial.md

 To try out the software, you can install it on Ubuntu Server 22.04 Operating System.
-The setup requires a machine which can spare 16GB RAM, 8 vCPUs and 50GB Hard Disk space to the vagrant box.
+The setup requires a machine which can spare 16GB RAM, 8 vCPUs and 50GB Hard Disk space to the DTaaS application (or the vagrant box hosting the DTaaS application).
 A successful installation will create a setup similar to the one shown in the figure.

 ![Single host install](./single-host.png)

 A one-step installation script is provided on this page.
-This script sets up the DTaaS software with default credentials and users.
+This script sets up the DTaaS software with default gateway credentials for a single user.
 You can use it to check a test installation of DTaaS software.

 !!!
 Information